redhat-gpst/homebrew-openshift/README.md

 ## How do I install these formulae?

 Two simple steps.
-First add the tap `brew tap redhat-gpst/openshift` then install what you need `brew install <formula>` or to be explicit `brew install redhat-gpst/openshift/<formula>`
+First add the tap `brew tap redhat-gpst/openshift` then install what you need `brew install <formula>` or to be explicit and avoid any conflicts with core or other taps use `brew install redhat-gpst/openshift/<formula>`